ubcgif/em1dtm/content/theory.rst

     :label: A-15

 (The plus/minus is to do with whether or not the observation location is above or below the source.
-In the program, {\it perhaps} it is only the secondary fields that are computed using the above expressions: the primary field, which corresponds to the first term in each Hankel transform kernel above is computed using its for in :math:`(x,y,z)`-space.)
+In the program, it perhaps it is only the secondary fields that are computed using the above expressions: the primary field, which corresponds to the first term in each Hankel transform kernel above is computed using its for in :math:`(x,y,z)`-space.)
 When the above expression